Alberta School Employee Benefit PlanTop of page

 Morgex/Johnson Insurance provides ATA members with a special Teachers’ Rate Program which includes preferred rates on home and auto insurance.
 To learn more about these services, please call 1-888-262-9522.

 The Association offers a group RRSP, which is open to ATA members and employees and their spouses.
 Members who participate in the Group RRSP continue to have their plans individually registered with Revenue Canada.
-The advantage is that their contributions are pooled and invested by professional managers, thereby ensuring the highest possible returns.
+The advantage is that their contributions are pooled and invested by professional managers.
 Contributions to Group RRSPs can be made by pre-authorized bank withdrawals or through monthly payroll deductions.
 The group plan is administered by Capital Estate Planning Corporation, 4222 97 Street, Edmonton AB T6E 5Z9; phone: 780-463-6128 or 1-800-661-8755; fax: 780-462-7523.
 The investor is Group Retirement Services.